sumedhkulkarni7/CIFAR-10-Image-Classification-using-CNN-in-TensorFlow/README.md

 ### Conclusion
 1. The model performs better for more number of steps.
-2. For great performance thesystem needs to have higher GPU versions.
+2. Better results are achieved on higher GPU's.